Alex T. Johnson: Career

 He was a Congressional Black Caucus Foundation fellow in the office of U.S. Representative Alcee L. Hastings and a consultant for local government initiatives in Portland, Oregon.

-In January of 2021, Johnson returned to the Open Society Foundations taking a role in their Eurasia Program.
+In January 2021, Johnson returned to the Open Society Foundations taking a role in their Eurasia Program.

 Honors

 For his accomplishments and work, he was nominated in 2019 an Aspen Ideas Festival fellow.
 During the celebrations of Juneteenth in 2020, Alex T. Johnson was among the Black National Security and Foreign Policy community celebrated in the Diversity in National Security Network's Black Voices campaign by Senior Brookings Fellow Amanda Sloat and Amb.
 Barbara A. Leaf.
 He is a Term Member at the Council on Foreign Relations.